ALangerbeck/ETIN35_RISCV/README.md

 Project repository for the second project in the course IC-Project 1 given at LTH spting 2022

+## Assebmler

+Run assembler with
+-python .\assembler_with_compressed.py <assebly code file> this will output a output.mem in the same directory

 ## Still to be tested
 	- none
 ## Currently implemented instructions